Vyral/base-template/_posts/2020-03-19-how-we-stay-connected.md

   - Listing Presentation
   - Reviews and Referrals
 excerpt: >-
-  Communication is key in our business, and here are the three ways the Wolek Group stays connected.
+  Communication is key in our business, and here are the three ways The Wolek Group stays connected.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Jennie+Wolek/JOURNEY+WITH+JENNIE+CAREERS+BLOG+STUFF+%23OKJENNIE/How+We+Stay+Connected.mp4